linode/apl-docs/docs/for-ops/how-to/change-admin-password.md

 3. Create the `.secrets` file:

-- Get the SOPS AGE KEY secret:
+- Retrieve the SOPS_AGE_KEY from secret:

 ```
 kubectl get secret otomi-sops-secrets -n otomi-pipelines -o jsonpath='{.data.SOPS_AGE_KEY}' | base64 -d
 ```

 - Create the `.secrets` file in the root of the values directory with the SOPS_AGE_KEY secret.
-The file's content should look like this:
+The file contents should look like this:

 `SOPS_AGE_KEY=<PASTE_HERE_THE_SOPS_AGE_KEY>`